DIAL: Direct Iterative Adversarial Learning for Realistic Multi-Turn Dialogue Simulation: Ethical Considerations

 \section{Ethical Considerations}

-All data used in this research were collected from real user conversations with our mental health chatbot with explicit user consent.
-All personally identifiable information was removed through anonymization procedures in accordance with data protection policies and ethical guidelines for human subjects research.
-However, due to the sensitive nature of mental health data, we are unable to share the datasets used in this research, despite our desire to promote reproducibility and open science.
+All data used in this research were collected from real user conversations with the mental health chatbot, with explicit user consent.
+Personally identifiable information was removed through automated script-based detection and removal of names, phone numbers, email addresses, and other identifiers in accordance with data protection policies and ethical guidelines for human subjects research.
+However, due to the sensitive nature of mental health data, the datasets used in this research cannot be shared, despite the intention to promote reproducibility and open science.

-Our simulators are designed for system evaluation and development, enabling rapid iteration without exposing users to suboptimal experiences.
-We note that simulators trained on real conversations may perpetuate biases present in the original dataset; applications should include appropriate oversight and ethical review.
-Additionally, while simulators can reduce the need for human testing in many scenarios, they should complement rather than entirely replace human feedback for validating novel interventions or edge cases.
+Realistic user simulators could potentially be misused to train systems optimized for engagement rather than user well-being, or to manipulate vulnerable populations.
+The simulators developed in this work are intended for system evaluation and development, enabling rapid iteration without exposing users to suboptimal experiences.
+It should be noted that simulators trained on real conversations may perpetuate biases present in the original dataset, potentially disadvantaging certain demographic groups.
+Simulators should therefore be deployed with appropriate oversight and ethical review.
+Additionally, while simulators can reduce the need for human testing in many scenarios, they should complement rather than entirely replace human feedback for validating novel interventions.

+Study procedures were approved as exempt by the Institutional Review Board at New York University School of Medicine (i25-01177).